This article provides a full glossary of terms used in Voucherify in alphabetical order.

-An individual space of each customer that presents details of loyalty programs, assigned referral codes and owned incentives (discounts, gift cards).
-Thanks to white-labeling, you can customise customer cockpits in accordance with your brand guidelines.
+An individual space of each customer that presents details of loyalty programs, assigned referral codes, and owned incentives (discounts, gift cards).
+Thanks to white-labeling, you can customize customer cockpits in accordance with your brand guidelines.

 - Static – always contains the same number of customers.